Alexandra Feodorovna (Alix of Hesse): Engagement

 In 1884, Alix attended the wedding of her sister Elisabeth to Grand Duke Sergei Alexandrovich in St. Petersburg.
-At this wedding, the 12-year-old Alix met the 16-year-old Grand Duke Nicholas, nephew of the groom and heir-apparent to the Imperial throne of Russia.
+At this wedding, the 12-year-old Alix met the 16-year-old Tsesarevich Nicholas, nephew of the groom and heir-apparent to the Imperial throne of Russia.
 In his diary Nicholas called Alix "sweet little Alix" and declared "we love each other."
 He gave her a brooch as a sign of his affection, and they scratched their names into a windowpane.

 In January 1890, Alix visited her sister Ella in Russia.
 She and Nicholas skated together, met at tea parties, and played badminton.
 Nicholas wrote in his diary: "It is my dream to one day marry Alix H. I have loved her for a long time, but more deeply and strongly since 1889 when she spent six weeks in Petersburg.
 For a long time, I have resisted my feeling that my dearest dream will come true."

 Alix's sister Ella and her husband Sergei were enthusiastically in favor of the match between Nicholas and Alix.
-The future Edward VII told his mother Queen Victoria that "Ella will move heaven and earth to get [Alix] to marry a Grand Duke."
-Ella wrote to Ernest, “God grant this marriage will come true."
+Ella and Alix's uncle, the future King Edward VII, told his mother, Queen Victoria, that "Ella will move heaven and earth to get [Alix] to marry a Grand Duke."
+Ella wrote to Ernest, "God grant this marriage will come true."

-Nicholas and Alix were second cousins through a great-grandmother, Princess Wilhelmina of Baden, and they were third cousins once removed through Frederick William II of Prussia, who was Alix's great-great-grandfather and Nicholas's great-great-great-grandfather.
-Nicholas's mother, Empress Maria Feodorovna (Dagmar of Denmark), was Alix's godmother and the younger sister of Alexandra of Denmark, who married Alix's uncle Edward VII.
-Her sister Ella had married Nicholas's uncle Sergei.
-Her uncle Prince Alfred, Duke of Edinburgh had married Nicholas's aunt Grand Duchess Maria Alexandrovna of Russia.
+Nicholas and Alix were second cousins through Wilhelmina of Baden, the mother of both Nicholas's paternal grandmother, Empress Maria Alexandrovna of Russia, formerly Princess Wilhelmine Marie of Hess-Darmstadt, the first wife of Tsar Alexander II, and Alix's paternal grandfather, Prince Charles of Hesse and by Rhine, brother of Louis III, Grand Duke of Hesse and by Rhine.

 Queen Victoria opposed the match to Nicholas.
 She personally liked Nicholas, but she disliked Russia and Nicholas's father and worried that Alix would not be safe in Russia.
 She wrote to Alix's older sister Victoria of her suspicions that Sergei and Ella were encouraging the match.
-After the betrothal was announced, she reflected: “The more I think of sweet Alicky's marriage the more unhappy I am.
-Not as to the personality for I like [Nicholas] very much but on account of the country and the awful insecurity to which that poor child will be exposed.”
+After the betrothal was announced, she reflected: "The more I think of sweet Alicky's marriage the more unhappy I am.
+Not as to the personality for I like [Nicholas] very much but on account of the country and the awful insecurity to which that poor child will be exposed."